Content-Shoveler/shortcut-shortcut/docs/electron-optimization-guide.md

-# Electron App Size Optimization Guide
+# Electron App Size Optimization Guide 🚀

 ## Problem Statement

-The Shortcut Shortcut app was found to be 2.22GB when packaged for macOS, which is significantly larger than expected for an Electron application.
+The Shortcut Shortcut app was initially found to be 2.22GB when packaged for macOS, which is significantly larger than expected for an Electron application.
 For comparison:

 - VS Code (Electron-based): ~200MB
 - Slack (Electron-based): ~300MB
 - Discord (Electron-based): ~100MB

+## Optimization Journey

+Our optimization efforts have progressed through multiple stages:
+- Initial size: **2.22GB**
+- After first round of optimizations: **1.07GB**
+- Target size: **200-300MB**

-## Implemented Optimizations
+## Core Optimizations Implemented

-The following optimizations have been implemented to reduce the app size:

 ### 1. Dependency Management

 - Moved TypeScript type definitions (`@types/*`) to `devDependencies` instead of `dependencies`
 - Moved TypeScript itself to `devDependencies`
 - These types are only needed during development, not at runtime
+- Reviewed and optimized package.json to ensure proper categorization of dependencies

 ### 2. Webpack Optimizations

-- Added TerserPlugin for advanced minification
+- Added TerserPlugin for advanced minification with multiple compression passes
-- Configured code splitting with optimized chunk strategy (vendors, React, MUI)
+- Configured code splitting with optimized chunk strategy:
+  - React, Router, MUI, Emotion, Framer Motion, Rive, DnD Kit
 - Enabled bundle hashing for better cache management
 - Added BundleAnalyzer for size monitoring
 - Configured advanced HTML minification
 - Dropped console logs in production
+- Added deterministic IDs for better caching
+- Implemented performance budgets for better size monitoring
+- Added tree-shaking improvements with mainFields configuration

 ### 3. Electron-Builder Configuration